NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 There are three main storage locations that you need to know about on abel.

- * Your home area `usit/abel/u1/username`.
-When you log in, you will automatically land in what is called your _home area_.
+ * Your home (**$HOME**) area `usit/abel/u1/username`.
+When you log in, you will automatically land in what is called your **home area**.
 You will commonly not use this location much.

- * The work-project area, `/work/projects/nn9305k`.
-This is where the Veterinary Institute does its work on abel.
-Think of it as one of the common ressources areas on the Veterinary Institute area.
+ * The **work area**, `/work/projects/nn9305k`.
+This is where the Veterinary Institute Think of it as one of the common ressources areas on the Veterinary Institute area.

- * The last one is the project's backup area.
+ * The last one is the **project**'s data and analysis backup area.
 This is `/projects/nn9305k`.

-There is also a forth area that will be discussed below.
+There is also a forth area that will be discussed below: look at the description of [disks_areas](./disk_areas.md) at the Norwegian VeterinaryInstitute, to see the data workflow when launching/running jobs.

 --------